nhood-org/nhood-k8s/README.md

 Project is continuously integrated with `circleCi` pipeline that link to which may be found [here](https://circleci.com/gh/nhood-org/workflows/nhood-k8s)

-Pipeline deploys to `nhood-prod` k8s cluster.
-Which entry service is exposed via https://nhood-org.github.io
+Pipeline deploys nhood runtime services to `nhood-prod` k8s cluster.
+Entry service is exposed via https://nhood-org.github.io

 Configuration of CI is implemented in `.circleci/config.yml`.